gregr/ina/nscheme/README.md

-        ,resume        ; the control procedure for resuming this thread's control context ,child         ; #f if this thread is not currently acting as a scheduler ,parent        ; #f if root or detached ,next-ancestor ; #f, or the ancestor to be resumed when the interrupt-timer expires ,ticks         ; #f to run until voluntary pause, negative if next-ancestor has more ticks ,status        ; one of these symbols: running, ready, blocked, done ,signal?       ; #f, stop, or terminate, where terminate overrides stop
+        ,resume        ; the control procedure for resuming this thread's control context ,child         ; #f if this thread is not currently acting as a scheduler ,parent        ; #f if root or detached ,next-ancestor ; #f, or the ancestor to be resumed when the timer interrupt fires ,ticks         ; #f to run until voluntary pause, negative if next-ancestor has more ticks ,status        ; one of these symbols: running, ready, blocked, done ,signal?       ; #f, stop, or terminate, where terminate overrides stop